JungHyun-Ryu/SQL-for-Data-Science-with-R/README.md

 # SQL-for-Data-Science-with-R
-Final Assignment of SQL for Data Science with R
-This course is a part of IBM Data Analytics with Excel and R Specialization
+Final Assignment of SQL for Data Science with R. This course is a part of IBM Data Analytics with Excel and R Specialization